6 minute read

 The HostNetwork strategy uses host networking to publish the ingress controller directly on the node host where the ingress controller is deployed.

-NOTE: This diagrams are extracted from the original repo of cluster-ingress-operator in github.
+NOTE: These diagrams are extracted from the original repo of cluster-ingress-operator on GitHub.

 Creating new Route Shardings in the Same OpenShift 4 Node

-• Define a new IngressController resource in openshift-ingress-operator namespace that will be our brand new Route Sharding:
+• Define a new IngressController resource in the openshift-ingress-operator namespace that will be our new Route Sharding:

 $ cat ingress-custom.yml